triplingual/Thesis/making-of/data-cleaning.md

 ## Shape Simplification in MapShaper

-This area I new next to nothing about.
+This area I knew next to nothing about.
 The words, I understand.
 Reduce the number of points in the outline of the geographic area in the GeoJSON file.
 This helps the file take up less space and may not materially degrade your shape.
 Example: I uploaded the Illinois GeoJSON that I got from MapZen's Spelunker to the Quick Upload area of Mapshaper.
 Hit the "Simplify" button, and take the default, which is to only have "Visvalingam / weighted area" selected.
 Play with the slider that will appear toward the top of the screen to see where you start noticing meaningful differences, keeping in mind what scale you want to care about.
-I think I'm starting to like 15%, especially since so far I only care about the country-level data.
+I think I'm starting to like 15%, especially since so far I nearly always only care about the country-level data.
 (Big exception was making the unified map of attestations of Mancala family games on the African continent.
 I built it a country at a time, and I needed those to match on boundaries.)
-Once you're satisfied, use the Export button to download the reduced file as JSON.
+Once you're satisfied, use the Export button to download the reduced file as GeoJSON.
 Open that JSON file up and 1) strip out unknown content and 2) strip out obvious but unneeded content.
-Still working with Illinois: I took out a ton of non-location properties, like how to say Illinois in Russian.
+Still working with Illinois: I took out a ton of non-location properties from the JSON directly, like how to say Illinois in Russian.

 ## Character Encodings